 Prayer and Church Attendance have a positive impact on marital quality.

-Atkins and Kessel begin with a common assumption; all major religions and most people deal with and accept the idea expressed in one of the Ten Commandments that adultery is wrong (Exodus20:14).
+Atkins and Kessel begin with a common assumption: all major religions and most people deal with and accept the idea expressed in one of the Ten Commandments that adultery is wrong (Exodus 20:14).
 Very few married couples believe this is not the case.
-If adultery has happened, it is hidden, lied about, justified, or an infrequent activity.
+If adultery has happened, it is hidden, lied about, justified, or is an infrequent activity.
 Rarely is there an attitude of acceptance toward adultery.
 Religious individuals are less likely to have had affairs compared to the nonreligious.
 The best statistics available show 23% of married men and 12% of women reported an affair at some point in their marriage, but the researchers recognize that these are conservative estimates.

 In addition to church attendance, some researchers discussed the idea of prayer specifically,[13] even introducing prayer as a counseling tool.
 While not coming from a Christian perspective per se, the suggestion is tremendous.